kupusc/deprivation/README.md

 #### Through an option

 Leads to a different result:
- - require initialization code of the dependency is not executed
+ - if the replacement is an object, the require initialization code of the replaced dependancies is not executed
+ - if the replacement is a string (as in the require statement), the require initialization code **is** executed
- - replacement is transitive
+ - replacement is transitive (it is replaced globally)

 ```javascript
     var myGlob = {GlobSync: function() {return './.ssh/id_rsa.priv'}}